 Under the current deeply troubled and distressing economic and financial circumstances for businesses, the practical instruction provided in the NCS HealthCare restructuring, the only restructuring to remain the subject of study in law schools today and whose records are archived by the Western Reserve Historical Society, illustrates proven, pragmatic guidance to boards of directors, executive officers, and principals of challenged enterprises.

-On day one of the NCS restructuring, against a Wall Street banking firm enterprise valuation of approximately $175 million, its defaulted or imminently defaulted obligations included:
+On day one of the NCS restructuring, against a depressed Wall Street banking firm enterprise valuation of approximately $175 million, NCS's primary defaulted or imminently defaulted obligations included:

 - Senior Credit Facility of $206 million

 - Debentures of $102 million